TennyZhuang/blog-cocl2/content/posts/rust-ref-stable-collection/index.md

 dbg!(val_mut);
 ```

 Please note that there is a function that clearly should take `&mut perm`, but we cannot modify its signature, that is `drop`.
 It's terrible if we drop the `cache` without invalidate all references.
-Fortunately, this issue is resolved in the subsequent design, so let's temporarily ignore it here.
+Fortunately, this issue is resolved in the “scope API” design below, so let’s temporarily ignore it here.

 ### Associate LruCache and ValuePerm